cloudfoundry/stratos/scf/README.md

 $ vagrant up --provider=libvirt
 ```

-This will initialise all neccessary components for `SCF`.
+This will initialise all necessary components for `SCF`.
 Please leave some time for the images to be pulled down and the containers to initialise.

 Check for the status of the components by watching the pods:
 ```
 $  watch -n1 kubectl get po --all-namespaces